 On April 26, 2013, we, through our wholly-owned subsidiary, Business Loan, entered into Amendment No. 6 to the fourth amended and restated credit agreement (our "Credit Facility") to extend the revolver period end date for one year to January 19, 2016.
-Our \$137.0 million revolving Credit Facility was arranged by Key Equipment Finance Inc. ("Key Equipment") as administrative agent.
+Our \$137.0 million revolving Credit Facility was arranged by Key Equipment Finance Inc. (effective January 1, 2014, now known as Key Equipment Finance, a division of KeyBank National Association) ("Key Equipment") as administrative agent.
 Keybank National Association ("Keybank"), Branch Banking and Trust Company and ING Capital LLC also joined our Credit Facility as committed lenders.
 Subject to certain terms and conditions, our Credit Facility may be expanded from \$137.0 million to a maximum of \$237.0 million through the addition of other committed lenders to the facility.
 The interest rates on advances under our Credit Facility generally bear interest at a 30-day London Interbank Offered Rate ("LIBOR") plus 3.75% per annum, with a commitment fee of 0.5% per annum on undrawn amounts when our facility is drawn more than 50% and 1.0% per annum on undrawn amounts when our facility is drawn less than 50%.
 If our Credit Facility is not renewed or extended by January 19, 2016, all principal and interest will be due and payable on or before November 30, 2016.
 Prior to the April 26, 2013 amendment, on January 29, 2013, we, through Business Loan, amended our Credit Facility to remove the LIBOR minimum of 1.5% on advances.
 We incurred fees of \$0.7 million in April 2013 and \$0.6 million in January 2013 in connection with these amendments, which are being amortized through our Credit Facility's revolver period end date of January 19, 2016.
 All other terms of our Credit Facility remained generally unchanged at the time of these amendments.

-The following tables summarize noteworthy information related to our Credit Facility (at cost) as of December 31 and September 30, 2013 and during the three months ended December 31, 2013 and 2012:
+The following tables summarize noteworthy information related to our Credit Facility (at cost) as of March 31, 2014 and September 30, 2013 and during the three and six months ended March 31, 2014 and 2013: